suse-edge/misc/slemicro/README.md

 If Rancher is not deployed, it tries to get the Kubeconfig file via ssh, otherwise it leverages the Rancher API.

-You can use the same `-f` or `-n` parameters as well, and an extra `-i` parameter to specify the IP manually.
+You can use the same `-f` or `-n` parameters as well, an extra `-i` parameter to specify the IP manually or the `-w` flag that will wait until the kubeconfig is available.

 ### Prerequisites